 If you’d like to find more interesting commands, you can find them here.

 So, we’ve installed Cypress, we wrote and executed a simple script.
-We will not do more complex user journeys because it would be to much as it is only a Cypress in a nutshell simple tutorial.
+We will not do more complex user journeys because it would be too much, as it is only a Cypress in a nutshell, a simple tutorial.
 Let’s take a look at the example of a simple user journey below.

 Our user visits the TestingTraveler blog, then opens an article.
-When user have read an article wants to share it.
-Then user leaves a reply and closes the website.
+When a user has read an article and wants to share it.
+Then the user leaves a reply and closes the website.

 When we want to write a script, it’s a good idea to plan it first.
-So we’re creating a simple test steps, that are presented below.
+So we’re creating simple test steps that are presented below.

 - Visitor checks the page title